t3docs/docker-render-documentation/Documentation/Usage/dockrun.rst

 dockrun_t3rd
 ============

+*Note:* Replace 'v2.3.0-local' in the following with whatever you have.

 The `dockrun_t3rd` command is available for Linux and Mac.
 It is a function defined in the shell.
 To define it run::